Summer Survival: Health and Safety Tips

 At the Beach and in the Water

-Lakes, pool and beaches are the focal points of summer fun, but they carry serious risks; 46 Mississippians drowned in 2008, including more than a dozen children.
+Lakes, pool and beaches are the focal points of summer fun, but they carry serious risks.
+Most drownings occur in the summer months, and it's the leading cause of accidental death among children ages 1–4.
 Salt water carries its own risks: Vibrio bacteria – in food or seawater – flourish in summer months, and bring the risk of serious illness.

 Seafood and Summer Food